Jan De Nul: History

-Founded in 1938 in Hofstade, near Aalst, Belgium, Jan De Nul started as a construction company specialised in civil works and maritime construction.
-It was only in 1951 that the company entered into the dredging business.
-Recently, it has forayed into offshore wind business, including European wind energy projects.
+Founded in 1938 in Hofstade, near Aalst, Belgium, Jan De Nul started as a construction company specialised in civil engineering works.
+It was only in 1951 that the company entered into the dredging business by acquiring its first cutter suction dredger 'Jan Pieter I'.
+In the 1990s, it entered the offshore energy market and the environmental remediation industry.
+Since 2012, the company has forayed into offshore renewable energy business, including European wind energy projects.

-At the end of 2023, Jan De Nul had 7,491 employees and a yearly turnover of 2.9 billion euro.
+At the end of 2025, Jan De Nul had 8,848 employees and a yearly turnover of 4.24 billion euro.
 Other major dredging companies are Dutch companies Royal Boskalis and Royal Van Oord, and the Belgian DEME.

-Early 2025, Jan De Nul rebranded into World Builders, shaping water, land and energy.
-The focus of their new story is on the diversity of its activities and their social relevance as a solutions provider for challenges like the transition to renewable energy, soil and water pollution and coastline protection.
+Early 2025, Jan De Nul rebranded into World Builders.

 Jan De Nul was voted the most attractive employer in Belgium in 2008 and 2009.

 Fleet

-Jan De Nul has a fleet of 95 vessels, including 29 trailing suction hopper dredgers, 12 cutter suction dredgers, 17 split hopper barges, 6 backhoe dredgers, 5 water injection dredgers, 5 offshore rock installation vessels, 3 multi-purpose offshore vessels, 2 offshore jack-up installation vessels, 3 cable installation vessels (with 2 more under construction), 3 heavy lift vessels, and 1 oil recovery vessel.
+Jan De Nul has a fleet of 95 vessels, including 29 trailing suction hopper dredgers (with 1 more under construction), 11 cutter suction dredgers, 15 split hopper barges, 6 backhoe dredgers, 5 water injection dredgers, 6 offshore rock installation vessels, 3 trenching support vessels, 2 offshore jack-up installation vessels, 3 cable installation vessels (with 2 more under construction), 3 heavy lift vessels, and 1 oil recovery vessel.

 It also has a fleet of heavy equipment, including 77 dump trucks, 191 tracked excavators, 32 tower cranes, 64 bulldozers, 71 wheel loaders, etc.